-- the complexity of the billing and other operating support systems, processes and controls necessary for identifying and properly recording service revenue; and - the impact of ever-changing business, price and tariff models (including tariff structures, customer discounts, and incentives).
+• the complexity of the billing and other operating support systems, processes and controls necessary for identifying and properly recording service revenue; and

+• the impact of ever-changing business, price and tariff models (including tariff structures, customer discounts, and incentives).

 The magnitude as well as the increased risk requires substantial audit attention and effort with respect to the controls and substantive test procedures to be performed over the accuracy and occurrence of service revenue.
-Therefore, we consider this a key audit matter.

-internal controls in the service revenue and accounts receivables business process.
+Therefore, we consider this a key audit matter. • Testing the design and operational effectiveness of the internal controls in the service revenue and accounts receivables business process.